-The application details and plans relating to the developments listed below may be viewed:
+The application details and plans relating to developments applications and determinations may be viewed:

 Should you lodge a submission in relation to a proposal you may be invited to attend a facilitation conference with the applicant to explore the possibility of a solution to your concerns.
-Please include a contact telephone or fax number with your submission.
 Submissions received may be read, copied and made available to the developer and other members of the public.
 To maintain privacy, the Board will screen personal details such as the author of representations.
 However, any person, under the Government Information Public Access Act 2009 and other legislation, may seek access to submissions.
 The Board is therefore unable to provide assurance that documents will remain confidential.

-As a result of amendments to the Environmental Planning and Assessment Act 1979 and Local Government Act 1993, which commenced 1st October 2008, all relevant planning applications (eg: LEPs, Section 7.11 Plans, DCPs and development applications or modifications) and all relevant public submissions are required to disclose information relating to all reportable political donations and gifts (if any) made by any person with a financial interest in the application or submission within two (2) years before the application or submission is made and ending when the application is determined.
-If the political donations and gifts were made after the application or submission was made, the disclosure must be made within seven (7) days after the donations and gifts were made.
+As a result of amendments to the Environmental Planning and Assessment Act 1979 and Local Government Act 1993, which commenced 1st October 2008, all relevant planning applications and all relevant public submissions must disclose information relating to all reportable political donations and gifts (if any) made by any person with a financial interest in the application or submission within two years before the application or submission is made and ending when the application is determined.
+If the political donations and gifts were made after the application or submission was made, the disclosure must be made within seven days after the donations and gifts were made.
 The disclosure relates to:

 - all reportable political donations made to any local councillor, and

-It is an offence if a disclosure of a reportable political donation or gift is not made.
+It is an offense if disclosure of a reportable political donation or gift is not made.
 Note that in accordance with the Act, your disclosure will be made available for viewing to the public at the Board's Administration Office.